foolishimp/c4h_projects/docs/design_docs/solution_designer_llm_guide.md

 Format: You MUST return ONLY the changes in the following exact plain text format.
 Repeat the entire ===CHANGE_BEGIN===...===CHANGE_END=== block for each file modification.

+IMPORTANT - consider your output, if you do not return the result in a "Plaintext block", then it can't be copied and used.

 Plaintext

 ===CHANGE_BEGIN===